 Married Couples and the Gift Tax

 Married couples, rejoice!
 One notable perk of being married is the ability to give each other unlimited gifts to your spouse.
 This only applies, though, if your spouse is a U.S. citizen.
-If your spouse is not a U.S. citizen, then you are limited to giving them $152,000 a year.
-But wait?
+If your spouse is not a U.S. citizen, then you are limited to giving them $157,000 a year (in 2020).
+But wait!
 Maybe you’ve heard there’s a limit.
 This limit doesn’t involve gifts between spouses, but rather when one spouse or the couple gives a gift to someone else.
 Here’s how it works: The $30,000 per married couple gift limit comes into play when the gift comes from one spouse’s bank account but is from the couple.
 For example, Carol and Jim are married.
 Carol gives $20,000 to her daughter Janet. $20,000 is over the $15,000 gift limit for an individual.
 So that would be an issue.
 However, since Carol is married, the gift can be from the couple and falls within the $30,000 limit.
 You are supposed to file this “split gift” on IRS Form 709.

 Notable Exceptions to the Gift Tax